rorosaurus/esp32-hub75-driver/POWER.md

 Power your ESP32 dev board with a Micro-USB cable.
 Power your LED Panel(s) separately with the [4-pin power cable](https://www.aliexpress.com/item/32832930794.html) (probably included with your panel) hooked up to a *different* 5V power source.

 I use this setup for [Furret](https://github.com/rorosaurus/FurretTotem).
-The panels can pull lots of power, which can sag the voltage output from a USB battery bank.
-Using a separate battery pack (or a different regulator - sometimes the USB-C output is regulated independently of the USB-A outputs!) ensures that your ESP32 never suffers from low voltage and brownouts/restarts.
+The panels can pull lots of power, which can sag the voltage output regulated from a USB battery bank.
+Using a separate battery pack ensures that your ESP32 never suffers from low voltage and brownouts/restarts.

 Note that if your USB battery bank has two USB-A outputs, those often share the same 5V regulator.
+On my battery pack, the USB-C output seems to be regulated independently of the USB-A outputs.
+So Furret's ESP32 runs off a USB-A port, while the panels are powered off the USB-C port.
+This keeps the ESP32 from resetting when the panels draw lots of current.